huijunchen9260/dmenufm/README.md

 Delete directories or files.

 - `Bulk Delete` for multi-selection
-- `Bulk Delete all` to delete all the content in the directory.
+- `Bulk Delete All` to delete all the content in the directory.
+- `Bulk Delete Mass` to delete contents that is selected by editing the list of content in default text editor.

 #### `TRH` to put in trash.